aws-deadline/deadline-cloud/README.md

 ```

 Shared storage is possible with customer-managed fleets (CMF) but not service-managed fleets (SMF).
-See [shared storage](shared-storage) for more information.
+See [shared storage][shared-storage] for more information.

-## Job bundles
+## Job Bundles

 A job bundle is one of the tools that you can use to define jobs for AWS Deadline Cloud.
-They group an [Open Job Description](openjd) template with
+They group an [Open Job Description (OpenJD)][openjd] template with
 additional information such as files and directories that your jobs use with job attachments.
 You can use this package's command-line interface and/or
 its Python interface to use a job bundle to submit jobs for a queue to run.
-Please see the [Job Bundles](job-bundles)
+Please see the [Job Bundles][job-bundles]
 section of the AWS Deadline Cloud Developer Guide for detailed information on job bundles.

-At minimum a job bundle is a folder that contains an [OpenJD][openjd] template as a file named `template.json` or `template.yaml`, however it can optionally include:
+At a minimum, a job bundle is a folder that contains an [OpenJD][openjd] template as a file named `template.json` or `template.yaml`.
+However, it can optionally include:
-1. an `asset_references.yaml` - lists file inputs and outputs,
+1. An `asset_references.yaml` file - lists file inputs and outputs.
-2. a `parameter_values.yaml` - contains the selected values for the job template's parameters,
+2. A `parameter_values.yaml` file - contains the selected values for the job template's parameters.
-3. and any number of additional files required for the job.
+3. Any number of additional files required for the job.

 For example job bundles, visit the [samples repository][deadline-cloud-samples].